pryv/dev-site/source/guides/webhooks.md

 }
 ```

-6. The server processes the data as configured.
-It must retrieve the information about the patient name (that it can get from the `createdBy` field) and the type of the event that he posted (`count/steps` in this case).
+7. The server processes the data as configured.
+It must retrieve the information about the patient name and the type of the event that he posted (`count/steps` in this case).
 It sends then a notification message to doctor Tom about the new event that was posted in the stream `Health`.

 ## Pryv.io Webhook features